Product

 Read more: What is Net Revenue Churn?
 (And How Does It Impact Your Business?)

-Customer Churn vs. Revenue Churn — Which of These Churn Metrics Should Subscription Businesses Use?
+Which Churn Metrics Should Subscription Businesses Use?

 Understanding customer and revenue churn is critical because both metrics provide value.